 Level Marine Animal Tracking and High School Bathymetry Time Required Lesson Summary 90 min.
 (2-45 min. class periods or 1 1⁄2 60 min class periods) Students will use their knowledge of seafloor features to learn about the movements of marine organisms (e.g. sharks).
 They will gain an understanding of how marine animals are tagged and tracked with satellite technology as well as gain insight regarding the pros and cons of learning about animal behavior.
 Standards NGSS HS-PS4-2 Waves and their Applications in Technologies for Information Transfer.
-Evaluate questions about the advantages of using digital transmission and storage of information. questions about the ad dvantages of using digital transmission and storage of information. questions about the action Vocabulary dvantages of using digital transmission and storage of information.
-Objectives Vocabulary Bathymetry Satellite radiometer SPOT tags PSAT tags Objectives Students will gain understanding of how electromagnetic energy is used to learn about animal behavior.
-Students will gain understanding of how technologies, sensors, and tools are expanding our ability to explore the ocean.
-3. Students will observe the movements of marine animals and determine which seafloor features are important for species Vocabulary Bathymetry Satellite radiometer SPOT tags PSAT tags Acoustic tags • Headphones • Student compu • Marine Animal (Black & White Objectives • Students will gain understanding of how electromagnetic energy is used to learn about animal behavior. • Students will gain understanding of how technologies, sensors, and tools are expanding our ability to explore the ocean. • 3.
+Evaluate questions about the advantages of using digital transmission and storage of information.
+Vocabulary Objectives Bathymetry Satellite radiometer SPOT tags PSAT tags Students will gain understanding of how electromagnetic energy is used to learn about animal behavior.
+Students will gain understanding of how technologies, sensors, and tools are expanding our ability to explore the ocean Acoustic tags 3.
 Students will observe the movements of marine animals and determine which seafloor features are important for species such as sharks.
-Materials Iter Tracking Worksheet (Color) OR Marine Animal Tracking Worksheet
+Acoustic tags 3.
+Students will observe the movements of marine animals and determine which seafloor features are important for species such as sharks.
+Materials Acoustic tags • Headphones • Student compu • Marine Animal (Black & White • Shark Tracker 3.
+Students will observe the movements of marine animals and determine which seafloor features are important for species such as sharks.
+Materials Iter Tracking Worksheet (Color) OR Marine Animal Tracking Worksheet App or Shark Tracker Website (see resources)